cloudspannerecosystem/autoscaler/poller/README.md

 ## Custom thresholds

-The Cloud Spanner Autoscaler determines the number of nodes to be added or substracted to an instance based on the
+The Autoscaler determines the number of nodes to be added or substracted to an instance based on the
 [Spanner recommended thresholds][spanner-metrics] for High Priority CPU, 24 hour rolling average CPU and Storage utilization metrics.